GSA-TTS/identity-dev-docs/_pages/production.md

   5. Wait for us to confirm that your new certificate has been deployed to production.

-  6. Once we confirm your new certificate is available in production, test the existing Production app to make sure everything still works with the old certificate and private key.
+  6. Once we confirm your new certificate is available in production, test the existing Production application to make sure everything still works with the old certificate and private key.
 In other words, don't make any changes yet.
 At this point, we're just confirming that having multiple certificates in production on the Login.gov side is perfectly fine.
 The reason this is safe when requests are properly signed is because we use the signature of the  request to determine which public certificate to use.

   7. Once you are confident everything is still working with the old setup, then you can start using the new private key on your end (the one that corresponds to the new cert you uploaded in step 2)

-  8. Test the app again with the new cert and private key to make sure everything still works.
+  8. Test the application again with the new cert and private key to make sure everything still works.

   9. Once the new key pair is in use, please submit a request to remove the old certificate.